jherax/js-utils/README.md

   	if (!js.utils.fnIsValidDate(dBirthday, {
   		compareTo: dDriverLic.value,
-  		warning: "Your birthday can't be greater than the driver's license expedition" })) return false;
+  		warning: "Your birthday can't be greater than driver's license expedition" })) return false;

   });
 ```

 ### fnShowTooltip *(dom, message)*
 Shows a tooltip ***message*** at the right side of the ***dom*** element and focuses that element.<br>